Skip to content

 return mean(scores), std(scores), scores

-Tuning: a plain average is a start; in production we line judges up to the same scale using labelled data, and re-do that when we change judge models.
+A plain average is a start.
+In production, we align judges to the same scale with labeled data, and we repeat that step when we change judge models.

 # Tiering (pseudocode)